davidcaron/pclpy/README.md

 Pypi: https://pypi.org/project/pclpy/

-## Why another binding?
+## Motivation
-The _python-pcl_ bindings contain a lot of repeated code.
-Maintaining, adding features or point types is quite tedious.
+Many other python libraries tried to bind PCL.
+The most popular one being python-pcl, which uses Cython.
-While Cython is great, binding templated code isn't one of its strenghts.
+While Cython is really powerful, binding C++ templates isn't one of its strenghts (and PCL uses templates heavily).
-Also, python-pcl implement only a subset of PCL's classes and point types.
+The result for python-pcl is a lot of code repetition, which is hard to maintain and to add features to, and incomplete bindings of PCL's classes and point types.

-Using pybind11, we can use c++ templates directly.
+Using pybind11, we use C++ directly.
+Templates, boost::smart_ptr and the buffer protocol are examples of things that are simpler to implement.

-The goal is to wrap as much of the library as possible.
+The results so far are very promising.
+A large percentage of PCL is covered.

 ## Installing